jaiarobotics/jaiabot-hydro/src/doc/markdown/page112_testing_react_web_apps.md

 #### Declaring the Test

-Tests are objects that include a test method that get run using the tools from `jest` and RTL.
+Tests are objects that include a test method that get run using the tools from `Jest` and RTL.
 The keyword `test` or `it` is used to declare a test object.
 The attributeS of a Test are a `description` followed by a test method and then an optional timeout value.
 Tests methods should be declared using Arrow Function syntax.

 Example of complete simple test